halimus/vue-punshbag/README.md

 # vue-punshbag
-A very simple game using VueJS to show you some basic functionality of VueJS
+A very simple game using VueJS to show you the basic functionality of VueJS